 An experienced personal injury attorney can assist you in many ways, including:

 - Putting a dollar value on your case

 - Litigating to ensure your case is presented properly

 An experienced attorney can help you recover all the compensation you deserve after an accident.
 If you have questions about your personal injury case, then give us a call at Catania & Catania, P.A for help!

 Get Your Legal Questions Answered in a Free Consultation Today

 If you have suffered an injury in an accident, then it is common to wonder if you should file a claim or lawsuit.
-If you want answers about what your next steps should be, then contact us for a free consultation.
-To schedule your consultation with one of our experienced Tampa personal injury lawyers, call us or contact us online today.
+If you want answers about what your next steps should be, then Catania & Catania injury lawyers for a free consultation.
+To schedule your consultation with one of our experienced Tampa personal injury lawyers, call us at (813) 222-8545 or contact our law office in Tampa, FL online today.